What She Does…

 A home bird at heart, Ursula is as big a fan of hearty pubs, folk clubs and cafes as she is of theatres and festival stages.
 She is also partial to performing in schools, museums, libraries, parks, hospitals, church halls, tents, yurts, boats, shopping centres; you name it…..even prisons!

 Ursula’s fees are competitively favourable but are further negotiable for community groups with a limited budget; especially those with a charitable cause.

 A long standing member of The Order of Bards, Ovates and Druids with a keen interest in tree and plant lore and her regional folk history, Ursula further leads story walks for Forest Schools, The Woodcraft Folk, The National Trust, The Ted Hughes Elmet Trust and The RSPB.
-She also curates a number of seasonal ghost walks for The Bronte Parsonage Museum, The English Heritage, Hebden Bridge Arts Festival, Pendle 400 and The Burnley Literature Festival.
+She also curates a number of seasonal ghost walks for The Bronte Parsonage Museum, The English Heritage, Hebden Bridge Arts Festival, The Halifax Piece Hall & The Burnley Literature Festival.

 In recent years Ursula has captivated audiences at: